anthonysSlab/depot/README.md

 after a successful roll the bot will return all of the rolls and the total

 !warn [userId] [reason]: (not finished :/)

+# TODO List
+-make comands like !say and !uwuify work with server permissions -finish the !warn command
+-add auto relies